The best snorkeling in St. Croix, USVI

 Buck Island’s waters are mostly calm since a barrier reef wraps around two-thirds of the island and forms a protected shallow lagoon.
 There is an underwater trail towards the lagoon’s east end that is a popular spot for beginners.

 The 880-acre national park is located 1.5 miles off St. Croix’s northeastern coast.
-To reach Buck Island, you can book a guided day trip or boat transfer - most tours depart from Christiansted.
+To reach Buck Island, you can book a guided day trip, boat transfer, or private sailing charter - most tours depart from Christiansted.
 You may also visit with your own boat, but keep in mind that the U.S. National Park Service requires private vessels to obtain an anchoring permit.

 Half-day and full-day trips are available.
 Plan to spend a full day at Buck Island if you want to explore the area’s scenic walking trails and relax on the white sand beach in addition to snorkeling.